 Malko Tarnovo, Varna, Targovishte, Pomorie, Lovech, Plovdiv, Vratsa, Kotel, Sredets, Velingrad, Sandanski, Tryavna, Haskovo, Apriltsi, Veliko Tarnovo, Smolyan, Knezha and Pazardzhik are also on the final list.

-Due to such a high interest, the municipalities that met the requirements will get priority for the rehabilitation and modernization of street lighting under the Recovery and Resilience Plan of Bulgaria.
+Due to such a high interest, the municipalities that met the requirements will get priority for the rehabilitation and modernization of street lighting under the National Recovery and Resilience Plan of Bulgaria.
 Its Green Bulgaria pillar will include EUR 180 million for the purpose.
 EEA Grants said the funds are expected to cover 200 more municipal projects.